IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/8-logdna-openshift.md

    $  oc create secret generic logdna-agent-key --from-literal=logdna-agent-key=<logDNA_ingestion_key>
    ```

-   This is the ingestion_key from "Create an Ingestion key"
+   This is the ingestion_key from "Create an Ingestion key" (previous step).

 4. Create a LogDNA daemon set